 Upon conclusion of the adjudicating process, when there is a finding of responsibility, the Complainant will be offered such remedies designed to restore or preserve equal access to the institution’s education program or activity.
 Some examples are tutoring, counseling or other services described as Supportive Measures.
 The Title IX Coordinator is responsible for implementation of remedies.

 Any one or more of the sanctions listed here may be imposed on a Respondent who is found responsible for a violation of DMU’s policies.
 Sanctions not listed here may be imposed in consultation with the Title IX Coordinator.
 Sanctions are assessed in response to the specific violation(s) and any prior discipline of the Respondent.

 Possible sanctions include, but are not limited to:

 Other: Other sanctions may be imposed instead of, or in addition to, those specified here.
 Service, education, or research projects may also be assigned.

 Multiple Disciplinary Actions: More than one of the actions listed above may be imposed for any single violation.

 Appeals may be filed by either Party.
-Appeals will be sent to the Title IX Coordinator, who will then send the appeal to the appeals officer.
+Appeals may be made in writing to the Title IX Coordinator, who will then send the appeal to the appeals officer.
+Appeals must be made within five (5) business days after release of the Hearing Officer’s Decision.
 When an appeal is filed, the other Party will be notified, in writing, within one business day, and will then have five (5) days to respond to the appeal with a written statement in support of, or challenging, the outcome.
 Any Party’s decision not to submit a reply to an appeal is not evidence that the non-appealing Party agreed with the appeal.
 Each Party will be allowed to meet with the appeals officer.